rodrigogribeiro/mptc/README.md

 /src/Tests: Unit tests for the implementation.
 To run all tests, just execute the main function in module
             RunAllTests
 /src/Utils: Some utilities.

+3  - Building code

+First, you will need Haskell stack: